-A WARNINGControl Hazard: Never remove or modify the engine emergency stop switch and/or lanyard.
+!
+WARNINGControl Hazard: Never remove or modify the engine emergency stop switch and/or lanyard.

 - Always check the switch for proper operation.
 With the engine running, pull the lanyard.
 If the engine does not stop, have the switch repaired before continuing to operate the boat.
-Never operate the boat if the engine emergency stop switch does not work. - Attach the engine stop switch cord lanyard to a secure place on your clothing, your arm or leg while operating. - Avoid accidentally pulling the cord lanyard during normal operation.
+Never operate the boat if the engine emergency stop switch does not work. - Avoid accidentally pulling the cord lanyard during normal operation.
 Loss of engine power means loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - DO NOT attach the cord lanyard to clothing that could tear loose.
-DO NOT route the cord lanyard where it could become entangled, preventing it from functioning.
+This could cause people and objects in the boat to be thrown forward.